-Tell us about your most meaningful collaborative leadership experience and what role you played.
+Tell us about your most meaningful leadership experience and what role you played.
 What did you learn about your own individual strengths and weaknesses through this experience?

-This essay requires that you describe one specific example that illustrates your leadership challenges and strengths.
+As you consider topics for this essay consider the situations that may have revealed your own strengths and weaknesses with clarity.
+Think back to Tuck Business School’s criteria, and consider using this essay to either demonstrate your interpersonal leadership skills or to show something from your background or experience that is unique.
 Think about the leadership opportunities that led to a deeper understanding of yourself and others, and may have resulted in definition of your strengths or an improvement in your weaknesses.
 The example you choose can be from work or community involvement, as “great leadership can be accomplished in the pursuit or business and societal goals.”

-You will need to adhere to the Tuck School of Business definition of leadership and include a team-based aspect to your example.
-As you describe your leadership experience, make sure you explain how you were able to inspire and enable others to accomplish.
+One aspect to consider as you draft this essay is that the Tuck School of Business definition of leadership is inherently collaborative.
+Team based experiences may be preferable, and as you describe your leadership experience, make sure you explain how you were able to inspire and enable others to accomplish as well.

-(Optional) Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
+Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
 Complete this question only if you feel your candidacy is not fully represented by this application.